pip-services/pip-services-docs/content/en/python/sqlserver/persistence/sqlserver_persistence.md

 > get_one_random(correlation_id: Optional[str], filter: Any): T

-- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through a call chain.
+- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.
 filter: Any
 - **returns**: T - a random item.

 #### get_page_by_filter
-Gets a page of data items retrieved by a given filter and sorted according to sort parameters.
+Gets a page of data items retrieved by a given filter and sorted according to sorting parameters.

 This method shall be called by a public [get_page_by_filter](#get_page_by_filter) method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

 > get_page_by_filter(correlation_id: Optional[str], filter: Any, paging: PagingParams, sort: Any = None, select: Any = None): [DataPage](../../../commons/data/data_page)

-- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through a call chain.
+- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.
 - **filter**: Any - (optional) filter for JSON objects.
 - **paging**: [PagingParams](../../../commons/data/paging_params) - (optional) paging parameters
 - **sort**: Any - (optional) sorting JSON object